inkdropapp/docs-old/src/pages/reference/notification-manager.md

 ### ::addInfo(message, [options])

 Add an informational notification.
+See [::addSuccess](#addsuccessmessage-options) for arguments.

 ### ::addWarning(message, [options])

 Add a warning notification.
+See [::addSuccess](#addsuccessmessage-options) for arguments.

 ### ::addError(message, [options])

 Add an error notification.
+See [::addSuccess](#addsuccessmessage-options) for arguments.

 ### ::addFatalError(message, [options])

 Add a fatal error notification.
+See [::addSuccess](#addsuccessmessage-options) for arguments.

 ## Getting Notifications